 The Company follows the liability method of accounting for income taxes.
 Under this method, future income tax assets and liabilities are determined based on temporary differences between financial reporting and tax bases of assets and liabilities, as well as for the benefit of losses available to be carried forward to future years for tax purposes.
 Future income tax assets and liabilities are measured using substantively enacted tax rates and laws that will be in effect when the differences are expected to reverse.
-Future income tax assets is provided to the extent that the realization of these future tax assets is provided to the extent that the realization of these future tax assets is not more likely than not.
+Future income tax assets are recognized in the financial statements if realization is considered more likely than not.
+A valuation allowance against future tax assets is provided to the extent that the realization of these future tax assets is not more likely than not.